LucaVaccari/Lithium/docs/lcp_specification.md

 #### userUpdate

 Contains a list of all users in a specific party.
+The message is sent only to the members of a party.

 Body: `userId1::userId2::userid3...` (list of int)